bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:01:02

 I added `CTV` to it.
-As an illustration of how I code, I had some `CTV` code and added it into the testnet so you can create `CTV` transactions.
+So I went through, as an illustration of how I code, I had some `CTV` code and I added it into the test net so you can create `CTV` transactions.

 **Speaker 0:** 00:01:14

 Very cool.
-So you talked about how Luke Dashjr came to your talk and you were excited he was there.
-What talks did you go to that you think he might have been excited you were in the audience for?
+Cool.
+Very cool.
+So you talked about how Luke Dashjr came to your talk and you were excited that he was there.
+What talks did you go to that you think they might have been really excited that you were in the audience for?

 **Speaker 1:** 00:01:27

-Well, I went to his talk, but I don't think he knows me, so maybe not that one.
-It was also right before mine.
+Well, I went to his talks, but I don't think he... he probably doesn't know me, so maybe not that one.
+This was also right before mine.
+Let's see.

 **Speaker 0:** 00:01:38